shirish93/shirish93.github.io/_fermentland/2025-09-05-fermented-rice-vinegar.md

 ---
-layout: post
-title: First Batch of Rice Vinegar Ever!
 author: shirish
 categories:
 - fermentation
 - vinegar
+last_modified_at: '2026-08-04'
+layout: post
+title: First Batch of Rice Vinegar Ever!
 ---

 I accidentally created rice wine vinegar a couple of weeks ago, and it was the first time it happened.
 How the hell did that happen, and what am I going to do from now?
 I have made other vinegars in the past, how does this fit in with that?

 I have two 12-ounce bottles of rice wine vinegar with me.
 I didn't intend for it to be this way.